PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Web-Services/Container-Registry-migrate-AWS-to-Azure.md

 2. in Powershell check AWS CLI version with `aws --version`

+3. in Chrome log on to Medsphere's AWS tenant via https://myapplications.microsoft.com/ and look for the AWS SSO icon

-3. log on to Medsphere's AWS tenant with `aws configure sso`
+4. log on to Medsphere's AWS tenant with `aws configure sso` this will launch a Chrome tab and attempt to SSO into the current Chrome session that is already signed in via Step 3

+5.